 8. Avoid xenoestrogens

 Xenoestrogens are artificial substances that copy the behaviour of natural oestrogen and lead to excessive hormones.
 Xenoestrogens are present in many cosmetics and female hygiene products, in pesticides and as hormone residue in some foods.
 They are also found in plastic wrap and plastic bottles.

 9. Pads and tampons

 Some sanitary products contain chemicals and fibres that irritate the vagina and cause heavy bleeding.
 Switch to a better brand like Whisper Ultra, and find relief from menorrhagia.

-Check out helpful daily health tips at Reward Me and stay fit every day.
+Read useful health tips for women here.
+Wondering how can we check pregnancy at home?
+Follow our blog for helpful daily health tips at Reward Me and stay fit every day.